niflylab/TACI_CalciumImagingPlugin/README.md

 #### Params File:
 1) The params.csv file could be created in excel before running ORGANIZE.
 2) The .csv file should have 5 columns with the following headers: filename, phase, position_t, position_z, channel, is_gray.
-	- Each column must contain the parameters that are wished to be filled in.
-For phase and channel, the prefix and number is included.
+	- Each column must contain the parameters that are to be executed.
+For phase and channel, the prefix and number are included.
 If there is no phase or channel, *Na* is set.
 For is_gray, either *Yes* or *No* is set.
+For t_position and z_position, a number within the range of the files must be chosen.
 	- A params.csv file is created after running ORGANIZE with the inputs given.
 If the inputs need to be changed, the params.csv file should be erased or altered to match.
 	- The following is the params.csv file for Practice > CalciumImaging2 > Neuron3to5